-Erdem Gül is the Ankara Bureau Chief for the Cumhuriyet newspaper.
+Erdem Gül is the former Ankara Bureau Chief for the Cumhuriyet newspaper.
 He was imprisoned on November 26, 2015, along with the former editor-in-chief of the newspaper, Can Dündar, in relation with a news report on an alleged weapons transfer on trucks operated by the National Intelligence Agency (MİT) to Syria.

 The two journalists were put under arrest on charges of “acquiring documents related to state security,” “political and military espionage,” “disclosing classified documents” and “spreading propaganda on behalf of a terrorist organization.”